 Because they grow in rain forests, their roots are almost always moist, but rarely submerged in wet substrate.
 They require and love a lot of water, but they also like to dry in between the frequent showers.

 In horticulture aroids are widely marketed as “low-light” plants.
-However, not even very bright natural light indoors compares to shade outdoors.
+However, not even very bright artificial light indoors compares to shade outdoors.

 In nature, young plants show a scototropic growth - this means they constantly seek shade.
 The reason for this, however, is not the plant’s attempt to avoid sunlight, but the opposite - the plant seeks a surface that it can climb onto in order to reach higher levels of the forest where there is more light.
 To find this surface - a tree, for instance - the plant seeks shade cast by this tree.